Atlassian Agent

 Configure OAuth Scopes:

-Add each required scope individually using the "Add" button as mentioned here
+Add required scopes for both Jira and Confluence using the "Add" button as mentioned here

 Each scope will appear as a removable tag